kleahey/100-days-of-code/log.md

 2. [Title Case a Sentence](https://www.freecodecamp.com/challenges/title-case-a-sentence)

 -->
+### Day 6:  January 9, 2017

+**Today's Progress:** More work learning the Ruby language

+**Thoughts:** More work on continuing to learn Ruby language and syntax so that I can write better programs in Ruby.
+I have to keep telling myself that slow and steady wins the race.

+**Links:**

 ### Day 5:  January 8, 2017

 **Today's Progress:** More work learning the Ruby language